 Emeritus Dean Chris Hudgins, a native of Richmond, Virginia, grew up in Virginia Beach.
-He received his A.B. in English from Davidson College in 1968, and the M.A. and Ph.D. in English from Emory University in 1976.
+He received his A.B. in English from Davidson College in 1968, and the M.A. and Ph.D. in English from Emory University in 1969 and in 1976.
 He has taught at Emory, at Old Dominion University, and, since 1976, at the University of Nevada, Las Vegas.

 Hudgins served as Chairman of the Department of English from 1984 to 1993, and again from 2004-2007, moving into the Interim Dean’s position, June, 2007.
 He was instrumental in establishing both the Ph.D. and the Creative Writing Programs for the english department, and led the Core Curriculum Task Force a few years ago that revised UNLV’s General Education Requirements.
 The recipient of a number of important grants, including two NEH grants and an Eisenhower Grant, Hudgins has also been active in grants organizations.
 He served on the Nevada Humanities Committee from 1993-2000, chairing that state division of the NEH for the last two years.